Quantizations of conical symplectic resolutions I: local and global structure: Introduction

 In the case where $\fM$ is the Springer resolution for $G$, the space $E$ is the complement of the complexified Coxeter arrangement, $W$ is the classical Weyl group, and $\pi_1(E/W)$ is the generalized braid group.
 If $\fL\subset\fM$ is taken to be the conormal variety to the Schubert stratification and the period of the quantization is regular, then $C^{\fL_0}$ is equivalent to a regular block of category $\cO$ (Example \ref{catO}).
 In this case, the action of the generalized braid group coincides with Arkhipov's twisting action (Proposition \ref{shuf-twist}), which categorifies the regular representation of $W$.\\

 {\em Acknowledgments:} The authors would like to thank Roman Bezrukavnikov, Dmitry Kaledin, Ivan Losev, and especially Anthony Licata for useful conversations.
 Additional thanks are due to Kevin McGerty and Thomas Nevins for bringing their work to the authors' attention.
+We are very grateful to the anonymous referee for many insightful comments and suggestions.
 Finally, the authors are grateful to the Mathematisches Forschungsinstitut Oberwolfach for its hospitality and excellent working conditions during the initial stages of work on this paper.